 - Amex Invites: access sought-after events like music, theatre and film, including via pre-sale tickets, and enjoy exclusive lounges at selected events.

-Receive 100,000 Membership Rewards Bonus Points when you apply online by 7 January 2019, are approved and spend $1,500 on your new card within the first 3 months.
+Receive 50,000 Membership Rewards Bonus Points when you apply online, are approved and spend $3,000 on your new card within the first 3 months.

-Here are some great ways to use those bonus points:
+Here are two ways you can use those bonus points:

-- redeem the points for $741 of spend with Webjet, Helloworld Travel or Amex Travel, or as $741 of credit on your card account.
+- alternatively, you can redeem the points for $250 of spend with Webjet, Helloworld Travel or Amex Travel, or as $250 worth of credit on your card account.

 Use your points to fly Cathay Pacific business class